Federal Office of Rural Health Policy

-The Office of Rural Health Policy (ORHP) is a part of the Health Resources and Services Administration (HRSA), of the United States Department of Health and Human Services (HHS).
+The Federal Office of Rural Health Policy (FORHP) is a part of the Health Resources and Services Administration (HRSA), of the United States Department of Health and Human Services (HHS).

-Overview
+Programs

 HRSA is the lead federal agency responsible for monitoring and improving historically scarce health care services for 60 million people living in rural areas.
 In financial year 2008, HRSA invested $175 million to improve health care in rural America, where access to medical services is often limited.
-ORHP is the lead office for coordinating and carrying out these grant activities, which help fund Critical Access Hospitals and other rural hospitals, community health centers, rural health clinics, and other rural providers of health care.
+FORHP is the lead office for coordinating and carrying out these grant activities, which help fund Critical Access Hospitals and other rural hospitals, community health centers, rural health clinics, and other rural providers of health care.

-In addition, the office serves as a "policy voice" within HHS to make sure regulatory actions take into account the special conditions faced by rural health care providers.
-The Director of ORHP is currently Tom Morris, who took over for Marcia Brand in 2008.
+In addition, the office serves as a "policy voice" within HHS to ensure that regulatory actions take into account the special conditions faced by rural health care providers.
+The Director of FORHP is currently Tom Morris, who succeeded Marcia Brand in 2008.